Please review the important information below and prepare up to five preferred visit dates before beginning your application.

 Free science programming for K–5 San Francisco classrooms

-The Rock Fund Program in-person field trip program is back and open to all Kinder - 5th grade classes from San Francisco schools, whether public, private, or parochial.
+The Rock Fund Programs are facilitated in-person programs that are open to all Kinder–5th grade classes from San Francisco schools, whether public, private, or parochial.
+Please see below for grade specific program options.

 We especially encourage SPED/inclusion classes, newcomer classes, and classes taught in a language other than English to join us.
 Let us know your needs, and we will do our best to customize our programs for your students.